wilfredinni/pysheetComments/2019/April/poetry_vscode_p1/projects-poetry-vscode-p1.md

 ## Creating a Virtual Environment

-Now, let's create a virtual Environment and install *Pytest* with the `poetry install` command:
+Now, let's create a Virtual Environment and install _Pytest_ with the `poetry install` command:

 ```
 $ poetry install